Skip to main content

 Technical Analysis

-CVE-2025-14061 is a vulnerability identified in the WP Cookie Consent plugin, a WordPress plugin designed to manage cookie banners, consent logs, and compliance with GDPR, CCPA, and ePrivacy regulations.
-The vulnerability arises from a missing authorization check (CWE-862) in the gdpr_delete_policy_data function, which is responsible for deleting policy-related data.
-Due to the lack of capability verification, unauthenticated attackers can invoke this function to delete arbitrary WordPress posts, pages, attachments, and other post types by specifying their IDs.
-This unauthorized deletion can lead to permanent loss of website content and disrupt normal site operations.
+CVE-2025-14061 is a vulnerability identified in the WP Cookie Consent plugin for WordPress, which is widely used to manage cookie banners, consent logs, and compliance with GDPR, CCPA, and ePrivacy regulations.
+The core issue lies in the gdpr_delete_policy_data function, which lacks proper authorization checks (CWE-862: Missing Authorization).
+This flaw allows unauthenticated remote attackers to invoke this function and delete arbitrary WordPress posts, pages, attachments, or other post types by specifying their IDs.
 The vulnerability affects all versions up to and including 4.0.7 of the plugin.
-The CVSS 3.1 base score is 5.3 (medium severity), reflecting that the attack vector is network-based, requires no privileges or user interaction, and impacts integrity but not confidentiality or availability.
-No patches or exploits are currently publicly available, but the risk remains due to the ease of exploitation and potential impact on data integrity.
-The vulnerability is particularly concerning for organizations relying on this plugin for GDPR and privacy compliance, as it undermines trust and data management integrity.
+The CVSS 3.1 base score is 5.3 (medium severity), reflecting that the attack vector is network-based (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and impacts integrity (I:L) but not confidentiality or availability.
+Exploitation could lead to permanent loss of website content, potentially disrupting business operations and damaging reputation.
+No patches or known exploits are currently available, but the vulnerability has been publicly disclosed.
+The plugin’s role in GDPR and privacy compliance makes this vulnerability particularly sensitive for organizations subject to European data protection laws.
+Attackers could leverage this flaw to delete critical compliance records or website content, undermining trust and regulatory adherence.

 Potential Impact